Photon-resolved Floquet theory II: Open quantum systems: Jaynes-Cummings model

 \textit{Pump amplitude.} The dependence of the pump amplitude $\Omega_2$ is depicted in Fig.~\ref{fig:StationaryStateAnalysis}(e).
 For small $\Omega_2$, the flux $I_1$ increases linearly, showing that more photons get transferred from mode $k=2$ (pump) to mode $k=1$ (probe).
 Intriguingly, the flux does not increase monotonically but exhibits a turnover as a function of $\Omega_2$.

 The turnover in Fig.~\ref{fig:StationaryStateAnalysis}(e) can be understood intuitively by resorting to the relation $I_1 =-\Omega_1 \left<\hat \sigma_{\text{y}} \right>_{\text{ss}}$.
-For small $\Omega_2$, $\left<\hat \sigma_{\text{y}} \right>_{\text{ss}}$ increases because the $\Omega_2 \hat \sigma_y$ term in the Hamiltonian polarizes the stationary state in $\hat \sigma_{\text{y}}$ direction.
+For small $\Omega_2$, $\left<\hat \sigma_{\text{y}} \right>_{\text{ss}}$ increases because the $\Omega_2 \hat \sigma_{\text{y}}$ term in the Hamiltonian polarizes the stationary state in $\hat \sigma_{\text{y}}$ direction.
 For very large $\Omega_2$, where the closed system would be diagonal in the $\hat \sigma_{\text{y}}$ basis, the dissipation term induces random switching between the two eigenstates of $\hat \sigma_{\text{y}}$ (i.e., the Floquet states), such that $\left<\hat \sigma_{\text{y}} \right>_{\text{ss}}\rightarrow 0$ for increasing $\Omega_2$.
 However, because of the random switching between the two Floquet states, the fluctuations $\sigma_{I,1}$ increase monotonically with $\Omega_2$ as can be seen in Fig.~\ref{fig:StationaryStateAnalysis}(h).

 \textit{Dissipation.} Figure~\ref{fig:StationaryStateAnalysis}(c) depicts the photon flux as a function of dissipation rate $\gamma$.
 We observe that the flux is positive for small $\gamma$, where photons are coherently transferred from mode $k=2$ to mode $k=1$, while only a tiny fraction is emitted into the bath.
 For a sufficiently large $\gamma$, the incoherent absorption exceeds the coherent photon pumping and the overall photon flux becomes negative.
-Interestingly, for increasing $\gamma$ the flux exhibits a turnover, which can be explained as a transition from coherent to incoherent dynamics.
-Similar effects have been frequently investigated in molecular systems~\cite{Engelhardt2019a,Wang2015}.

 Intriguingly, for a vanishing dissipation rate $\gamma$, the fluctuations diverge.
 As explained in Sec.~\ref{sec:photonResolvedFloquetTheory}, the variance can scale with $\propto t^2$ in closed quantum systems.
 In contrast, the framework in open quantum systems generally predicts a scaling $\propto t$.
-The difference in scaling is thus reflected by a divergence of $\sigma_I$ when approaching the closed quantum system by taking the limit $\gamma\rightarrow 0$.
+The difference in scaling is thus reflected by a divergence of $\sigma_I^2$ when approaching the closed quantum system by taking the limit $\gamma\rightarrow 0$.
 As discussed in the next section, this divergence is related to the light-matter entanglement in closed quantum systems.